IPGP/CLEEDI/_pages/participate.md

 Please look at the calendar.

-## Cluster

-You will be given a temporary account in IPGP new cluster in order to facilitate the onsite interdisciplinary collaborations.

 ## Application procedure

 The committee is sending a google form for those interested (and invited).
 You may fill the form to apply (and inform us of the details of your participation).